-In the present study, we took advantage of IP3R and RyR agonists to enforce Ca2+ mobilization and then investigated the arsenite requirements for this second effect on mitochondria.
-Using a general probe, DHR, we obtained evidence for an anticipated ROS response that appeared maximal even when using the 10-minute treatment with 2.5 μ M arsenite combined with either ATP or Cf. Furthermore, using the 10-minute coexposure paradigm, we obtained evidence for significant ROS formation, detectable after exposure to 100 nM arsenite and maximal at a 0.5 μ M concentration of the metalloid.
+In the present study, we took advantage of IP3R and RyR agonists to enforce Ca2+ mobilization and then investigate the arsenite requirements for this second effect on mitochondria.
+Using a general probe, DHR, we obtained evidence for an anticipated ROS response that appeared maximal even using the 10 min treatment with 2.5 μM arsenite combined with either ATP or Cf. Furthermore, using the 10 min co-exposure paradigm, we obtained evidence for significant ROS formation, detectable after exposure to 100 nM arsenite, and maximal at a 0.5 μM concentration of the metalloid.

-These results lead to the conclusion that short exposure times of exposure to low concentrations of the metalloid are required to maximally generate ROS under optimal conditions of Ca^{2+} availability.
-As a corollary, the longer times of exposure and higher concentrations of the metalloid normally employed to generate similar effects appear to be uniquely functional to Ca^{2+} mobilization from the ER.
+These results lead to the conclusion that short exposure times of exposure to low concentrations of the metalloid are required to maximally generate ROS under optimal conditions of Ca2+ availability.
+As a corollary, the longer times of exposure and higher concentrations of the metalloid normally employed to generate similar effects appear to be uniquely functional to Ca2+ mobilization from the ER.

-The second part of this study addressed the mechanism whereby the 10-minute exposure to arsenite and the Ca2+ mobilizing agents mediate the ROS response.
-In the case of Cf, the cation was derived from the RyR, and mitochondrial Ca2+ accumulation was sensitive to Ry as well as to Ru360.
-Interestingly, although ATP resulted in a significant increase in the $[Ca^{2+}]c$ through IP3R stimulation (Guidarelli et al., 2019a), it nevertheless caused a mitochondrial accumulation of the cation that was also entirely derived from RyR.
+The second part of this study addressed the mechanism whereby the 10 min exposure to arsenite and the Ca2+-mobilizing agents mediates the ROS response.
+In the case of Cf, the cation was derived from the RyR and mitochondrial Ca2+ accumulation was sensitive to Ry as well as to Ru360.
+Interestingly ATP, although resulting in a significant increase in the [Ca2+]c through IP3R stimulation (Guidarelli et al., 2019a), nevertheless caused a mitochondrial accumulation of the cation also entirely derived from RyR.
 Hence, mitochondrial Ca2+ accumulation was also sensitive to Ry and Ru360, as in the case of Cf.

-These results indicate that the effects of the IP_3R and RyR agonists are dependent on their ability to induce mitochondrial Ca^{2+} accumulation.
-The fact that in these cells the RyR is localized in close apposition with the mitochondria (Guidarelli et al., 2019a) favors extensive mitochondrial Ca^{2+} accumulation under conditions in which the cation is released by the RyR (Eisner et al., 2013; Fauconnier et al., 2013; Delmotte and Sieck, 2015; Raffaello et al., 2016; Hirabayashi et al., 2017).
+These results indicate that the effects of the IP3R and RyR agonists are dependent on their ability to induce mitochondrial Ca2+ accumulation.
+The fact that in these cells the RyR is localised in close apposition with the mitochondria (Guidarelli et al., 2019a), favours extensive mitochondrial Ca2+ accumulation under conditions in which the cation is released by the RyR (Eisner et al., 2013; Fauconnier et al., 2013; Delmotte and Sieck, 2015; Raffaello et al., 2016; Hirabayashi et al., 2017).

 These observations also provided the experimental ground to determine that ROS formation was mediated by the increased $[Ca^{2+}]m$, with hardly any role detected for the increased $[Ca^{2+}]c$.
-Indeed, the DHR fluorescence response mediated by arsenite/Cf or ATP was sensitive to treatments preventing mitochondrial Ca^{2+} accumulation and independent on the $[Ca^{2+}]c$.
+Indeed, the DHR-fluorescence response mediated by arsenite/Cf, or /ATP was sensitive to treatments preventing mitochondrial Ca^{2+} accumulation and independent on the $[Ca^{2+}]c$.
 For example, ATP produced a greater increase in $[Ca^{2+}]c$ than Cf, but their effects on ROS formation were identical.

-Most importantly, Ru360 in both circumstances prevented the increase in $[Ca^{2+}]m$ and ROS formation but did not produce effects on the $[Ca^{2+}]c$.
+Most importantly, Ru360 in both circumstances prevented the increase in $[Ca^{2+}]m$ and ROS formation, but did not produce effects on the $[Ca^{2+}]c$.